zzh8829/yolov3-tf2/README.md

 ### Training

+I have created a complete tutorial on how to train from scratch using the VOC2012 Dataset See the documentation here https://github.com/zzh8829/yolov3_tf2/blob/master/docs/training_voc.md

-You need to generate tfrecord following the TensorFlow Object Detection API.
+For customzied training, you need to generate tfrecord following the TensorFlow Object Detection API.
 For example you can use [Microsoft VOTT](https://github.com/Microsoft/VoTT) to generate such dataset.
 You can also use this [script](https://github.com/tensorflow/models/blob/master/research/object_detection/dataset_tools/create_pascal_tf_record.py) to create the pascal voc dataset.

+Example commend line arguments for training
 ``` bash
 python train.py --batch_size 8 --dataset ~/Data/voc2012.tfrecord --val_dataset ~/Data/voc2012_val.tfrecord --epochs 100 --mode eager_tf --transfer fine_tune